brianp/muxed/README.md

 ## Another TMUX project manager

-Currently this project is _not stable_ and in active development (May 11, 2016).
+Currently this project is _not stable_ and in active development (May, 2016).
 This means it compiles on Rustlang stable and can be used to manage projects in the "happy path."

 What's the happy path mean?
 You must meet all requirements and use simple configs.